News

 Are you curious about the work our volunteers do behind the scenes? or the wide variety of items we receive from community donations?

-It's exciting to see the new scanner and equipment in action!
+It's exciting to see the new scanner and computer equipment in action!

-This was purchased through a grant from the West Gate Neighbourhood Fund to digitise our extensive photographic collection and make it accessible online and for future generations of the community.
+This equipment has been purchased through grants awarded by the West Gate Neighbourhood Fund to digitise our extensive photographic collection, catalogue our vast collection of artefacts, and make them accessible online through Victorian Collections for research purposes and future generations.

 Volunteers update